dtlight/example-vpc/README.md

 # example-vpc
-Example vpc in aws using terraform
+The terraform code to go along with the example vpc I created in aws as described here [davidlight.io](davidlight.io/2023-12-11-vpc-example).